dbEthan/csharpbook2/20_exceptions/1_eigenuitzondering.md

 }
 static public void TimsMethode()
 {
-    //do stuff
+    //doe dingen
     //...
-    //when suddenly: a wild exception appears
+    //"when suddenly: a wild exception appears"
-    Timception exp = new Timception();
+    throw new Timception();
-    throw exp;
 }
 ```